dogsGhost/js-boilerplate/README.md

 Deployment
 ==========

 This project is structured to make use of environment-specific configuration files (and auto-ignores any file directly within a config folder not named "development" for your safety).
-Because of this, deployment is achieved fairly easily simply by modifying your NODE_ENV and ensuring that the tasks are updated to your liking.
+Because of this, deployment is achieved fairly easily by modifying your NODE_ENV and ensuring that the tasks are updated to your liking.
 By default, there's a task:

 ```
 gulp deploy:prod